Andrea Petkovic: 2014: Return to form; first Grand Slam semifinal and three titles

 Petkovic started the year in Brisbane where she defeated Bethanie Mattek-Sands before losing to Serena Williams.
 At the Australian Open, she lost in first round to Magdaléna Rybáriková.

 In the first round of the Fed Cup World Group, Petkovic defeated Dominika Cibulková, the reigning Australian Open finalist, and contributed to a 3–1 win for Germany.

-After losing in results in Asia (Doha and Dubai) and also both Indian Wells (first-round loss to Camila Giorgi) and Miami (second-round loss to Alizé Cornet), Petkovic won her third WTA title in Charleston.
+After losing in results in Asia (Doha and Dubai) and also both Indian Wells and Miami, Petkovic won her third WTA title in Charleston.

-Petkovic then played again in the Fed Cup where she defeated Grand Slam champion Samantha Stosur, in straight sets.
+Petkovic then played again in the Fed Cup where she defeated Grand Slam champion Samantha Stosur.
 With that win, she helped Germany into the 2014 Fed Cup final for the first time since 1992 when they won the title.

 After that, she played four tournaments on clay to prepare for the second annual Grand Slam, Roland Garros.
-She won just one match during the Stuttgart, Madrid, and Rome, over Romina Oprandi in Rome, but lost all others, to Flavia Pennetta, Sara Errani and Serena Williams, respectively.
-But in Strasbourg, she defeated Pauline Parmentier and Vania King and reached the quarterfinal before losing in two tight sets to the eventual champion, Monica Puig.
+She won just one match during the Stuttgart, Madrid, and Rome, before reaching the quarterfinals in Strasbourg.

 After a rather mediocre clay season, Petkovic surprisingly reached the semifinals of the French Open.
 She lost to world No. 4, Simona Halep.
 Nevertheless, this long run catapulted her back into the world's top 20.

 She started the grass court season in 's-Hertogenbosch, where she lost in the second round.
 At Wimbledon she reached the third round as the 20th seed, losing to another French Open semifinalist and eventual Wimbledon finalist, Eugenie Bouchard.
-But it was not her end of Wimbledon – Petkovic played in the women's doubles, for the second time at a Grand Slam with Magdaléna Rybáriková.
-In the process of reaching a Grand Slam doubles semifinal for the first time, they beat the third, tenth and sixteenth seeds, all in straight sets.
-But in the semifinals, they lost to the 14th seeds Babos and Mladenovic, also in two sets.
+She reached the semi finals in doubles with Magdaléna Rybáriková.